autowarefoundation/autoware.universe/planning/behavior_path_start_planner_module/README.md

 #### Forward driving

-- **Start approval required**: Even if a route is generated, approval is required to initiate movement.
-If a dynamic object poses a risk, such as an approaching vehicle from behind, candidate routes may be displayed, but approval is necessary for departure.
+- **Start approval required**: Even if a path is generated, approval is required to initiate movement.
+If a dynamic object poses a risk, such as an approaching vehicle from behind, candidate paths may be displayed, but approval is necessary for departure.

 #### Backward driving + forward driving

-- **Multiple approvals required**: When the planned route includes a backward driving, multiple approvals are needed before starting the reverse and again before restarting forward movement.
+- **Multiple approvals required**: When the planned path includes a backward driving, multiple approvals are needed before starting the reverse and again before restarting forward movement.
 Before initiating forward movement, the system conducts safety checks against dynamic obstacles.
 If a detection is detected, approval for departure is necessary.

 This differentiation ensures that the vehicle operates safely by requiring human intervention in manual mode(`enable_rtc` is true) at critical junctures and incorporating automatic safety checks in both modes to prevent unsafe operations in the presence of dynamic obstacles.